aAa1928/cardpy/README.md

-# pycard
+# cardpy

-A Python module for playing cards
+A Python module for playing cards.